Organic Extra Virgin vs. Extra Virgin Olive Oil

-The simplest answer is no, they should be almost the exact same oil.
+The simplest answer is no, they should be a very similar finished oil.
 Because they’re both the olive oil grade “Extra Virgin” they both are made from the first press (or spin) of the olives.
 They both have the same requirements for acidity, chemical make up and sensory tests that allow them to be called Extra Virgin.
-The primary difference is that one is produced using Certified Organic olives, and the other is not.
+The primary difference is that one is produced using certified organic olives, and the other is not.

 Organic Extra Virgin vs. Other Olive Oil Grades

-As you begin to look at some of the other grades, this answer varies.
-While the olives may be similar to what is used to produce Extra Virgin Olive Oil, the process of how the oil is made and the final quality of the oil is different.
-For example, grades like Pure Olive Oil and Refined Olive Oil are processed using a high heat process.
-Olive Pomace Oil is extracted using a solvent to expel the oil.
-Those oils also have different chemical requirements, which means that the final result of the oil may be very different in color, taste, etc.
+As you begin to compare Organic Extra Virgin Olive Oil to some of the other olive oil grades, this answer varies.
+The process of how the oil is made and the final quality of the oil is very different as you start to compare Organic EVOO against the grades like Pure, Refined and Pomace.
+For example, these grades are all refined using a high heat process.
+Olive Pomace Oil is solvent extracted using a solvent to expel the oil (find our more about exactly how it's made here).
+Those oils also have different chemical requirements to meet their own grade definitions, which means that the final result of the oil may be very different in color, taste, etc.

 While Organic Extra Virgin and Extra Virgin remain very similar, the quality gap between Organic EVOO and the other grades can be much wider.

 What’s The Difference In How The Olives Are Grown?